Magnesium, Epsom Salt Baths, & The Production of NAD+ and Reduction of Neurotoxic Quinolinic Acid

 Epsom Salt Baths

-In a small study of 19 people, statistically significant elevations in serum and urine magnesium levels were reported after 7 consecutive days of epsom salt baths of 12 mins in duration [1].
+Can soaking in an Epsom salt bath really increase blood magnesium levels?
+In a small study of 19 people, statistically significant elevations in serum and urine magnesium levels were reported after 7 consecutive days of Epsom salt baths of 12 mins in duration [1].
 The values before the first bath were, mean 104.68 ± 20.76 ppm/ml; after the first bath the mean was 114.08 ± 25.83 ppm/ml.
 Continuation of bathing for 7 days in all except 2 individuals gave a rise to a mean of 140.98 ± 17.00ppm/ml.
-Prolonged soaking in Epsom salts therefore increases blood magnesium concentrations.
+Prolonged soaking in Epsom salts, therefore, increases blood magnesium concentrations.

 Urine Magnesium Excretion